johnzhou721/TikZ-Animations/Packages/pline-vec/README.md

 | **Lua Macro Rewrite**               | Planning stage                | 2–4 months         |

 > **Total estimated development time:** 3–5 months (tasks overlap and timelines may adjust as needed).

----

-*Stay tuned for automated plane‑intersection sorting, and let me know if you’d like to help test the new Z‑buffer routines!*